Umarfoo/Citi_Bike_Trips_Data_Analysis_Tableau/README.md

 3. It was also observed that [12 Ave & W 40 St](https://public.tableau.com/profile/umar.farooq8069#!/vizhome/City_Bikes_Trip_Analysis_Covid/GENDERAGE) is the most popular start and end point of the riders.

-4. From the analysis above it can be deduced that any future marketing campaigns can benefit if the male population of age 28 - 32, located near 12 Ave & W 40 St be targed.
+4. From the analysis above, it can be deduced that any future marketing campaigns can benefit if the male population of age 28 - 32, located near 12 Ave & W 40 St be targed.